Mahima-Panchal/PythonProgram/README.md

 =====================  Simple Pyramid Pattern  =====================

+--> This Program is "Simple Pyramid Pattern".
+--> This program is print the pyramid pattern.

 --> You Enter The input Number integer Than print the Pyramind.
 --> Example:Enter the Number 5 Than Print The pyramins